 In June 2020, the Company and Sarepta Therapeutics, Inc., or Sarepta, entered into a Research License and Option Agreement, or the Sarepta Agreement.
-Pursuant to the Sarepta Agreement, the Company agreed to grant Sarepta a license under the Company's intellectual property rights covering the Company's antigen-specific biodegradable nanoparticle encapsulating ImmTOR to research and evaluate ImmTOR in combination with Sarepta's adeno-associated virus gene therapy technology, or gene editing technology, using viral or non-viral delivery, to treat Duchenne Muscular Dystrophy and certain Limb-Girdle Muscular Dystrophy subtypes, or the Indications.
+Pursuant to the Sarepta Agreement, the Company agreed to grant Sarepta a license under the Company's intellectual property rights covering the Company's antigen-specific biodegradable nanoparticle encapsulating ImmTOR to research and evaluate ImmTOR in combination with Sarepta's adeno-associated virus gene therapy technology, or gene editing technology, using viral or non-viral delivery, to treat Duchenne Muscular Dystrophy and certain Limb-Girdle

+Muscular Dystrophy subtypes, or the Indications.
 Sarepta initially had an option term of 24 months during which it could opt-in to obtain an exclusive license to further develop and commercialize the product to treat at least one indication, with a potential to extend the option term for an additional fee.
 The Company agreed to supply ImmTOR to Sarepta for clinical supply on a cost-plus basis under the Sarepta Agreement.
 A more detailed description of the Sarepta Agreement and the Company's evaluation of this agreement under ASC 606 can be found in Note 12 to the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022.

 On March 13, 2023, the Company was notified by Sarepta that Sarepta would not be exercising its exclusive option under the Sarepta Agreement.
-Therefore, the remaining deferred revenue balance as of December 31, 2022 of \$0.5 million was recognized as revenue during the three months ended March 31, 2023.
-Revenue of less than \$0.1 million was recognized during the three months ended March 31, 2022.
+Therefore, the remaining deferred revenue balance as of December 31, 2022 of \$0.5 million was recognized as revenue during the six months ended June 30, 2023.
+No revenue was recognized during the three months ended June 30, 2023.
+Revenue of \$10.1 million and \$10.2 million was recognized during the three and six months ended June 30, 2022, respectively.